13 best online collaboration tools (pros, cons, costs, and ease of implementation)

 • Direct messaging allows one-on-one conversations or collaboration on specific tasks

-• Integrations with other online collaboration tools like Google Drive, Trello, and Zoom make sharing information and collaboration simple
+• Integrations with platforms like Google Drive, Trello, and Zoom make sharing information and collaboration simple

 • Various bots help users automate tasks and improve productivity